-There are no physical modifications in the direct vicinity of this shellfish area but there are 6 instances of shoreline reinforcement as well as one area of dumping at sea within 5 kilometres of the shellfish area.
-Monitoring in the area does not highlight any water quality issues which are likely to result from these modifications and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
+There are 2 occurrences of shoreline reinforcement within 5 kilometres of this shellfish area, both are sea walls.
+Monitoring does not indicate any water quality issues in the area which are likely to be associated with these modifications, the WFD status in the area is 'high' and the area is deemed to be 'not at risk' from morphological pressures.
 Therefore, these modifications are unlikely to be affecting shellfish water quality in this shellfish area.